- Money market accounts (MMAs) may higher interest rates than regular savings accounts, with similar flexibility.

 What is a money market account?

-A money market account is a savings deposit that earns interest at a rate that can be changed at any time after the account is opened.
-This savings account allows unlimited deposits and may permit a limited number of transfers including check writing capabilities within an established time frame (e.g. per month or statement cycle).
-It may also allow account access through an ATM or debit card or in person at a branch of the financial institution.
+A money market account is a savings deposit that earns interest at a rate that the bank or credit union can change at any time after the account is opened.
+Money Market s accounts allow unlimited deposits and may permit a limited number of transfers, including check writing capabilities, within an established time frame (e.g., per month or statement cycle).
+They may also allow account access via an ATM or debit card or in person at a branch of the financial institution.

-First Republic offers both Money Market Savings, for those who want the benefit of attractive interest rates, and Money Market Checking accounts, for convenience of accessing funds via limited check writing or ATM Card while earning interest.
+First Republic offers both Money Market Savings for those who want the benefit of attractive interest rates, and Money Market Checking accounts, for those who want the convenience of accessing funds via limited check writing or ATM card while earning interest.

-To decide if a money market account is right for you, here’s a look at some of its pros and cons.
+To help you decide if a money market account is right for you, here’s a look at some of its pros and cons.

 - Liquidity: Withdrawals may be made at any time.